googleinterns/audio-synthesis/README.md

 ## Instructions
-This section contains the instructions for setting up the cloned repository and running experiments. **NOTE:** It is intended that all files are executed root directory of this repository.
+This section contains the instructions for setting up the cloned repository and running experiments. **NOTE:** It is intended that all files are executed from the root directory of this repository.

 ### Setup
 This project is setup so that component files can be included through the